 Our short-term financing is generally obtained through short-term bank line financing on an uncommitted, secured basis, securities lending arrangements, repurchase agreements, and committed bank line financing on an unsecured basis.
 We borrow from various banks on a demand basis with company-owned and customer securities pledged as collateral.
 The value of customer-owned securities used as collateral is not reflected in the consolidated statement of financial condition.
-We also have an unsecured, committed bank line available.

-Our uncommitted secured lines of credit at December 31, 2021, totaled \$880.0 million with four unaffiliated banks and are dependent on having appropriate collateral, as determined by the bank agreements, to secure an advance under the line.
+Our uncommitted secured lines of credit at December 31, 2022, totaled \$880.0 million with four unaffiliated banks and are dependent on having appropriate collateral, as determined by the bank agreements, to secure an advance under the line.
 The availability of our uncommitted lines is subject to approval by the individual banks each time an advance is requested and may be denied.
-Our peak daily borrowing on our uncommitted secured lines was \$135.0 million during the year ended December 31, 2021.
+Our peak daily borrowing on our uncommitted secured lines was \$120.0 million during the year ended December 31, 2022.
 There are no compensating balance requirements under these arrangements.
 Any borrowings on secured lines of credit are generally utilized to finance certain fixed income securities.
-At December 31, 2021, we had no outstanding balances on our uncommitted secured lines of credit.
+At December 31, 2022, we had no outstanding balances on our uncommitted secured lines of credit.

 In May 2021, the Parent and Stifel entered into an unsecured revolving credit facility agreement (the "Credit Facility").
 The Credit Facility has a maturity date of May 2026 and the lenders include a number of financial institutions.
 This committed unsecured borrowing facility provides for maximum borrowings of up to \$500.0 million, with a sublimit of \$200.0 million for the Parent.
 Stifel may borrow up to \$500.0 million under the Credit Facility, depending on the amount of outstanding borrowings of the Parent.
-The interest rates on borrowings under the Credit Facility are variable and based on LIBOR, as adjusted.
-There were no borrowings outstanding on the Credit Facility as of December 31, 2021.
+The interest rates on borrowings under the Credit Facility are variable and based on the Secured Overnight Financing Rate.
+There were no borrowings outstanding on the Credit Facility as of December 31, 2022.

-In July 2021, the Parent and Stifel entered into a committed, secured Credit Agreement (the "Agreement") with Stifel Bank & Trust, a wholly owned subsidiary of the Parent.
+In July 2021, the Parent and Stifel entered into a committed, secured Credit Agreement (the "Agreement") with Stifel Bank & Trust, an affiliate.
 Under the terms of the Agreement, Stifel Bank & Trust provides our company and the Parent with a \$150.0 million revolving credit facility.
-The Agreement expires in July 2022.
+The Agreement expires in July 2023.
 The borrowings are collateralized by company-owned securities and receivables.
-The interest rates on borrowings under the Agreement are variable and based on LIBOR, as adjusted.
-There were no borrowings outstanding on the Agreement as of December 31, 2021.
+The interest rates on borrowings under the Agreement are variable and based on the Secured Overnight Financing Rate.
+There were no borrowings outstanding on the Agreement as of December 31, 2022.